rurabe/wicket/README.md

 - Wicket assumes that a move command (M or m) is part of the polygon edge.
 It just so happened that a lot of the data I was working with when creating this project was formatted that way.
 Eventually I believe this should not be the case and should be able to be toggled on as an option.
 - Polygons are assumed to have no holes, thus everything inside the path is part of the polygon.
 - Each polygon is represented by a subpath.
-A subpath continues until it is closed by a Z command or by moving or lineing to the starting coordinates.
+A subpath continues until it is closed by a Z command.
 Multiple subpaths are represented as individual elements in `#to_multipolygon`, whereas only the first subpath is represented in `#to_polygon`.
 Make sure your data does not include multiple subpaths if using the `#to_polygon` method.

 ## Contributing